 1.2 Es Calo del Moro

-Calo del Moro is a stunning, undeveloped beach close to S’Almunia on the southern shore of the island.
-This Blue Flag beach has been conserved for all time by a private foundation and is undeveloped, natural, and raw.
-There is a tiny sandy beach surrounded by tall cliffs, and the water is a rich turquoise colour.
+This Blue Flag beach has been conserved for all time by a private foundation and is formless, natural, and raw.
+Tall cliffs surround a tiny sandy beach; the water is rich turquoise.

 It is best to wear sneakers because there is a steep descent down a rocky slope to reach the shore.
 Es Calo del Moro’s beach can be found on the narrow side of the rectangular bay.

-The walls of the tiny bay are straight.
-It gives the beach the appearance of being at the mouth of a canyon.
 You can find the beach crowded during the busiest summer weekends.
-If so one can take a short stroll to Cala S’Almonia, a bigger nearby beach (bigger but less scenic).
+If so, one can take a short stroll to Cala S’Almonia, an enormous nearby beach (more extensive but less scenic).

 1.3 Playa De Palma